snotskie/ttrpg/site/src/index.md

     And a difference of $10$ or more represents a major effect than can change the narrative arc of the session or even campaign.

-A violent Contest is when an Attacker performs an action against another character’s will using their Hurt stat.
+A violent Contest is when an Attacker performs an action against another character’s will using their Hurt Stat.
 All Contests involving Hurt are potentially deadly.
 Unexpected things can happen and things can get out of hand quickly.

 To perform a violent Contest, the Attacker first rolls as though performing a Hurt Stat Check or Spark Stat Check that involves Hurt, then the Defender rolls as though performing a Hurry Stat Check or Spark Stat Check that involves Hurry, representing their immediate instinctive reaction in the scene.
 If the Attacker rolls higher, then the Defender could be bruised, dazed, concussed, in need of immediate medical attention, or even dead.
 The amount that the Attacker rolled higher than the Defender determines the extent of the injury—regardless if that was what the Attacker intended.
 If the Defender rolls the same or higher number than the Attacker, then no injury occurs.